WA Solar Battery Rebate: How Much You Can Get & How To Prepare

 How To Get Started

-We’re keeping close tabs on what’s happening with the Scheme and communicating with trusted pre-vetted Western Australian installers in our network who intend participating.
-Request a solar quote now and let us know in the comments if you’re interested in the battery rebate when it launches.
+We’re keeping close tabs on what’s happening with the Scheme and keeping in touch with trusted pre-vetted Western Australian installers in our network who plan to participate.
+Request a solar quote now and let us know when it asks if you want to provide additional information if you’re interested in the battery rebate when it launches.

 We’ll then match you with up to three local installers who will each tailor a no-obligation quote for solar that’s ready for a fuss-free battery installation.
 They’ll also discuss battery options with you down the track so you can hit the ground running when the WA battery rebate is live.
 But as mentioned, you won’t have to buy a battery from that installer.
 If you wish, you can come back to SolarQuotes at a later date and get battery quotes from other companies to compare.